-The North Latah County Highway District (NLHD) Transportation Plan was completed in November 2006.
+The North Latah County Highway District (NLCHD) Transportation Plan was completed in November 2006.
 This was an update to a previous transportation plan.
 The plan discusses the potential re-alignment of US-95.
-It verifies that three alignments are being considered and that once a final alignment is selected, approved, and constructed, the current US-95 roadway will be placed under the jurisdiction of the NLHD (Carscallen pers. comm.
+It verifies that three alignments are being considered and that once a final alignment is selected, approved, and constructed, the current US-95 roadway will be placed under the jurisdiction of the NLCHD (Carscallen pers. comm.
 2011).
-The plan also incorporates the Ring Road concept and alignments.